22 Best Beaches in Greece

 Despite its untouched appearance, Potami Beach has good facilities, including a few cafés and restaurants.
 Sun beds and umbrellas are available for rent.

-Potami Beach is also known for its crystal-clear waters and beautiful sunsets.
+Potami Beach is also known for its crystal-clear waters and gorgeous sunsets.
 Overlooking the beach is a medieval castle (known as the "Kastraki of Panagia Potamiou" or the "Genoan Castle") and an 11th-century Byzantine church.

 19. Santorini Beaches

-Santorini is not as well known for its beaches as other Greek Islands.
+The Island of Santorini is not as well known for its beaches as other Greek Islands.
 However, it does feature several distinctive beaches that are worth visiting.
 The unique volcanic geology of the island gives these beaches an almost surreal quality.

 Surrounded by cliffs of rusty-toned volcanic rock, the aptly named Red Beach is a stunning nature site.
 The beach itself is quite small, and during summertime, the tiny shoreline is covered with sun beds and parasols.
 Red Beach is a must-see attraction because it's unlike any other beach in the world.